timdouglas/httpstatusdogs-nginx/README.md

 ## Usage

-  1. Create a directory to put the images
+  1. Create a directory to put the images & `codes.conf`
   2. Use the bash commands in `codes.conf` to download the images and generate the error pages
-  3. Save `codes.conf` somewhere in your nginx includes directory
+  3. Update the paths in `codes.conf` to match your environment
-  4. Include `codes.conf` in any of your nginx server blocks:
+  4. Include `codes.conf` in any of your nginx server blocks

-     `include NGINX_INCLUDES_DIR/statusdogs/codes.conf;`
   5. Reload nginx
   6. Share and enjoy :)